Skip to main content

 We transform outstanding students into frontline advocates for democracy.

-• Student interns work up to 40 hours per week (including some evenings and weekends) from late May to late July and earn a stipend (taxable) for the summer.
+• Student interns work up to 40 hours per week (including some evenings and weekends) from late May to late July for a total of 9 weeks and earn a stipend of $6,000 (taxable) for the summer.

-• This is a full-time job, so students taking summer classes or have other, part-time work cannot realistically participate in the program.
+• Applicants must be a rising sophomore, junior, senior, or graduating senior, or graduate student (policy track only) enrolled in a North Carolina community college, college, or university.
+This is a full-time job, so students taking summer classes or who have other part-time work cannot realistically participate in the program.

 "I want to thank Democracy NC because I see how much I've grown as a leader and an organizer, & I'm proud of myself for stepping out from behind the scenes to fight for what's right."